 I put it in a bowl, and covered it with cling film.
 I made sure the cling film was touching the

-To make the pastry I rubbed 170g butter into 350g plain flour until it resembled breadcrumbs.
+To make the pastry I rubbed butter into plain flour until it resembled breadcrumbs.

-I added 2 eggs and mixed to form a dough.
-I wrapped it in cling film and chilled it in the fridge for 30 minutes.
+I added eggs and mixed to form a dough.
+Then I wrapped it in cling film and chilled it in the fridge for 30 minutes.

 To roll out the pastry I decided to try out an item from the new Joseph Joseph baking range, which were kindly sent to me recently.
 If you haven’t heard of Joseph Joseph before, they are a family business